Iliannnn/Imagehost/README.md

-The free-to-use template for your Imagehost-website made with PHP, HTML and CSS!
+The free-to-use template for your Imagehost-website made with PHP

 # Some information before we start